Max Property Group Price Hits $0.0035 on Exchanges (MPG)

-Max Property Group (CURRENCY:MPG) traded 1.7% higher against the dollar during the 24-hour period ending at 18:00 PM Eastern on December 26th.
-Max Property Group has a total market capitalization of $406,699.00 and approximately $60,550.00 worth of Max Property Group was traded on exchanges in the last 24 hours.
-One Max Property Group token can currently be bought for $0.0035 or 0.00000048 BTC on cryptocurrency exchanges including P2PB2B and STEX.
-In the last seven days, Max Property Group has traded 5.6% lower against the dollar.
+Max Property Group (CURRENCY:MPG) traded 3.1% lower against the U.S. dollar during the one day period ending at 17:00 PM Eastern on January 2nd.
+Over the last week, Max Property Group has traded 0.3% higher against the U.S. dollar.
+Max Property Group has a market capitalization of $407,814.00 and $86,446.00 worth of Max Property Group was traded on exchanges in the last 24 hours.
+One Max Property Group token can now be bought for approximately $0.0035 or 0.00000050 BTC on major exchanges including P2PB2B and STEX.

 - STASIS EURS (EURS) traded 0.1% lower against the dollar and now trades at $1.10 or 0.00010638 BTC.